alphagov/govuk-import-export-prototype/answer/research-plan-and-find-new-overseas-opportunities.markdown

 ###Grow your online business internationally

-Get advice to develop your online strategy abroad by emailing e-exporting@trade.gsi.gov.uk or subscribing to the [e-exporting Youtube channel](https://www.youtube.com/playlist?list=PLW9Q9i8L1YhUZsmIX0VWwslCnrgNRm6aM).
+Get advice to develop your online strategy abroad by emailing: e-exporting@trade.gsi.gov.uk

+You can also subscribing to the [e-exporting Youtube channel](https://www.youtube.com/playlist?list=PLW9Q9i8L1YhUZsmIX0VWwslCnrgNRm6aM).

 ##Find specific opportunities within new markets